GamingArmoryDev2nd/CommonPlace-backend/README.md

 # CommonPlace Backend

 A Spring Boot backend with a MySQL database, packaged for Docker.
-This README explains how to build and run the app the same way you just did — using the provided Docker Compose setup.
+This README explains how to build and run the app using the provided Docker Compose setup.

 > **TL;DR**
 > 1) Build the backend image: `./gradlew bootBuildImage`
-> 2) Start everything: `docker compose up -d`
+> 2) Push the image to your registry
-> 3) Check logs: `docker compose logs -f backend`
+> 3) Use the provided `docker-compose.yml` in your frontend project to run the backend and database together.

 ---

 ## Prerequisites

 - **Docker Desktop** (Compose v2; you should have the `docker compose` command)
 - **JDK 21** *(only needed if you build with Gradle; the wrapper downloads Gradle automatically)*

 ## Project layout (typical)

 ```
 my-project/
 ├─ build.gradle